goharbor/harbor/docs/1.10/_index.md

 ---
-title: Harbor Documentation
+title: Harbor 1.10 Documentation
 ---

 Welcome to the Harbor 1.10.x documentation.
-Use the table of contents on the left of the page to navigate through the docs.

-This documentation includes the following sections:
+This documentation includes all of the information that you need to install, configure, and use Harbor.

 ## Harbor Installation and Configuration